Mexican Figurative Pottery

 Potter Gerardo Ortega and his family create Tree of Life candelabras and Tree of Life crosses using clay treated with “betus” pine resin oil to give it a brilliant sheen.
 Betus clay ceramics come from the central western state of Jalisco, where Ortega runs a multi-generational workshop in the pottery center of Tonala, turning out whimsical ceramic sculptures, melding religious and folklore motifs in a style he describes as “surrealism in mud.”
 One such figure grouping in the collection shows a winged woman, sheltering a disparate group of people under a huge yellow cloak, including a bespectacled nun; a vender carrying chickens on her head to market; and three bare-back bull riders.
 The scene recalls traditional Catholic imagery of the Virgin of Mercy, offering shelter to sinners under her all-encompassing mantle.
 The Holy Family on the Road depicts Mary, Joseph, and the Baby Jesus in a touring car with the Three Wise Men.

 Another ceramic artisan from Tonala with four pieces in the collection is Moises Rodriguez.
 He creates “burnished” pottery, using a stone, often pyrite, to polish and smooth away any pores in the clay surface of his pieces, before painting on his designs in natural pigments, mixed in a clay-water slip.
 Burnished pottery is fired at low temperature, resulting in semi-sculptural works with a soft luster and muted colors.
 It is known as “scented clay,” because it preserves the freshness and flavor of liquids, when molded into pots, vials or jugs.
 Rodriguez uses a traditional Tonala style of “feathered” decoration in his two burnished pottery crucifixes and the pleat-edged plate, depicting the release of St. Peter from prison.
-Two Rodriguez pieces in my collection are holy water stoups with images of the Annunciation and the Holy Family, a copy of Michelangelo's famous Doni Tondo painting in the Uffizi gallery in Florence, Italy.
+Three Rodriguez pieces in my collection are holy water stoups with images of the Annunciation, Pieta, and the Holy Family, a copy of Michelangelo's famous Doni Tondo painting in the Uffizi gallery in Florence, Italy.

 The impoverished, southwestern state of Oaxaca is known for its women potters, who took up ceramics to supplement their incomes, after their men folk headed north to find work in the U.S. The town of Ocotlan de Morelos is home to one of the best known Oaxacan matriarchal pottery dynasties: the Aguilar Sisters.
 Josefina, Guillerma, Irene, and Concepcion first learned their “magical realist” style of pottery making as children, working beside their mother, Isaura Alcantara, who was an early innovator in decorative ceramics.
 Josefina is the best known of the Aguilar Sisters.
 She not only creates her own delightful clay sculptures and figure groupings but oversees the work of about two dozen family members, who mold pieces in a similar style, which go out under her “brand name.”
 Her two sons, Demetrio and Juan Jose, have followed in their mother's footsteps and gained recognition in their own right for a more textured style of pottery.